Giftbatolu/Giftbatolu.github.io/README.md

 I’m a passionate and driven learner currently exploring the world of **backend development**, **data science**, and **content creation** through **ALX programs**.

-With a strong foundation in **medical science**, I am committed to leveraging technology to:
+With my **medical science** background, I am committed to leveraging technology to:
 - Create **affordable healthcare solutions**
 - Build tools that **bridge the gap between theory and practice** in medical laboratory science
 - Develop educational content that **inspires, educates, and makes meaningful impact**